waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/HBase authorization.md

 ## Restart the HBase cluster {#section_qvn_knb_bfb .section}

-In the HBase cluster Configuration Management page, click **HBase** \> **Operations** \> **RESTART All Components**.
+In the HBase cluster's Configuration Management page, click **HBase** \> **Operations** \> **RESTART All Components**.

 ## Authorization \(ACL\) {#section_gmy_pnb_bfb .section}

 -   Basic concepts

-    Authorization is for grant \[operation permissions\] of \[resources in a certain scope\] to \[a certain entity\].

-    In HBase, the preceding three concepts are:
+    In HBase, authorization consists of three elements: the granting of **operational permissions** for a certain **scope of resources** to a certain **entity**.

     -   Resources in a certain scope
         -   Superuser

-            A Superuser can perform any operations, and the account running HBase service is the Superuser by default.
-You can also add Superusers through configuring the value of hbase.superuser in hbase-site.xml.
+            A superuser can perform any operations.
+The account that runs the HBase service is the superuser by default.
+You can also add superusers by configuring the value of hbase.superuser in hbase-site.xml.

         -   Global

-            Global Scope has Admin permissions of all tables in the cluster.
+            Global Scope has administrator permissions for all tables in the cluster.

         -   Namespace

-            It has permission control in Namespace Scope.
+            This has permission control in Namespace Scope.

         -   Table

-            It has permission control in Table Scope.
+            This has permission control in Table Scope.

         -   ColumnFamily

-            It has permission control in ColumnFamily Scope.
+            This has permission control in ColumnFamily Scope.

         -   Cell

-            It has permission control in Cell Scope.
+            This has permission control in Cell Scope.

-    -   Operation permission
+    -   Operational permissions
         -   Read \(R\)

-            Read data from resources in a certain Scope.
+            Read data from resources in a certain scope.

         -   Write \(W\)

-            Write data to resources in a certain Scope.
+            Write data to resources in a certain scope.

         -   Execute \(X\)

-            Execute co-processor in a certain Scope.
+            Execute co-processor in a certain scope.

         -   Create \(C\)

-            Create/delete a table in a certain Scope.
+            Create or delete a table in a certain scope.

         -   Admin \(A\)

-            Perform cluster related operations in a certain Scope, such as balance/assign.
+            Perform cluster-related operations in a certain scope, such as balance or assign.

-    -   A certain entity
+    -   Entity
         -   User

-            Authorize a user
+            Authorize a user.

         -   Group

-            Authorize a user group
+            Authorize a user group.

 -   Authorization command
     -   grant